dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 * Take a photo in landscape orientation of your find, including length reference and label
 * Photo will auto-upload to Google Photos where coordinators can access them
 * Notify coordinators about noteworthy find
-* "There should be a form for it, or it's not what we're looking for"
+* Remember: "There should be a form for it, or it's not what we're looking for"

 12 Turtle (nesting)
 ^^^^^^^^^^^^^^^^^^^
-TODO: add tranining scenarios here for Turtle Tagging 3.0
+Tranining scenarios for form Turtle Tagging:

 * One turtle, enough time: full digital mode.
-* One turtle, rushed, hybrid: Min ODK, paper, backfill.
+* One turtle, rushed, hybrid: Hybrid step 1, paper, backfill in Hybrid step 2.
 * Pure paper.
 Backfill.
 * Many turtles.
-What's the minimal viable record?
+Minimal viable record, Hybrid mode.

 Training turtles: